yochaigal/newschoolrevolution/_posts/2023-09-30-cairn-2e-playtest-kickstarter-updates-and-more.md

 - Online Setting generator (like that [cool one](https://anodyneprintware.com/planets/) for Mothership)
 - Arts-n-craft tokens!
 Really!
 Maybe.
 - Localization (as many languages as we can)

+### A few more updates:

+- Amanda Lee Franck has been hired to do some interior art & a bestiary for the Warden's Guide
+- The online character generator/Keeper is nearing beta
+- Art for backgrounds is expected in early November
+- Writing for the Warden's Guide is in full swing

 ## Playtest Status